lcchua/homework-0/docs/getting_started_clc.md

 To get started,

 #### 1. Clone the specific Git Repo for `mlops-project`
 After the CE7-Group1-Capstone organisation `mlops-project` repository is cloned from GitHub, you will see the following screen from the Web browser.
 ```bash
   git clone https://github.com/CE7-Group1-Capstone/mlops-project.git
 ```
 ![git-repo-screenshot](https://github.com/user-attachments/assets/0572bcbc-d36a-4021-95f6-11ca19be007f)
-Before we proceed to the next step, we need to configure the GitHub repo as follows:
+Before we proceed to the next step, we need to create the following variables and secrets for this GitHub repo:
 ![github-env-variables-screenshot](https://github.com/user-attachments/assets/8f4fdc67-b663-4042-bd01-a24eb4c09133)
 ![github-secret-variables-screenshot](https://github.com/user-attachments/assets/ac4666fc-42fb-42be-8456-9a751a4782fe)
+Ans well as making sure to setup and configure the following:

 ### 2. First-time infra resource creation of the AWS S3 bucket and ECR private repos
 For the first-time deployment, you will need to create a S3 bucket and the 2 ECR private repos.
 Click on `Actions` menu tab and you will see the following screen of the available GitHub Actions workflows:
 ![gha-ci-tf-screenshot](https://github.com/user-attachments/assets/b5fe8dff-de6d-4246-80d9-e75b7eb91a8f)